Historic Structure Reports

 Known as “Queen of the Missions,” Santa Barbara Mission was established in 1786 and is a National Historic Landmark.
 Built of adobe, sandstone, brick and concrete, the Mission’s walls and convento pillars had deteriorated and showed visible damage.
 In 2011, the Franciscan Friars of California and California Missions Foundation received a federal Save America’s Treasure’s matching grant for from the National Park Service for a variety of historic preservation projects.
 Chattel was hired as a preservation consultant to prioritize and manage implementation of the grant-funded projects.

 Long Beach, California

-Chattel was hired by the Long Beach Museum of Art to perform a Historic Structure Report of their museum buildings, known as the Elizabeth Milbank Anderson House and Carriage House.
-Built in 1912, the pair are among the oldest and most distinguished examples of Craftsman architecture in Long Beach, a City of Long Beach Historic Landmark, and have been home to the museum since 1957.
+Chattel completed a Historic Structure Report for the Long Beach Museum of Art’s museum buildings, known as the Elizabeth Milbank Anderson House and Carriage House.
+Built in 1912, the buildings are among the oldest and most distinguished examples of Craftsman architecture in Long Beach.
+The two buildings are together a City of Long Beach Historic Landmark and have been home to the museum since 1957.
 The Anderson House contains the museum’s primary gallery spaces and restaurant on the first floor and office spaces and a library on the second, while the Carriage House is primarily an education center.

 Aline Barnsdall Complex residence A